nagthgr8/vedichoroo/README.md

 # vedichoroo
 126 Astrology Mobile App

-A HYBRID Mobile Application for Astrologers & ofcourse any users who wants to know their birthchart analysis.
+A HYBRID Mobile Application for Astrologers & users who wants to get their birthchart analysis.

 This Application is developed in below environment,